vecnehladny/ubersicht-ios-clock-upnext-weather/README.md

 3. Set up an interaction shortcut in Übersicht Preferences, so you can scroll in widgets

 ## Customization
+There is Light/Dark mode switch.
 You can do some basic customizations in the each of the widgets files.
 There is a description so feel free to play around.
 Or just dig into the files and come up with something of your own.

 ## Enjoy!
 Fork it, learn with it, do whatever with it.
 Just remember to have fun!